This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Addressing Low Humidity

-- Add a humid hide filled with damp moss
+- Add humidity boxes with damp sphagnum moss

 Dealing With Overheating